The global economy is expected to suffer USD 5.8-8.8 trillion in losses due to the coronavirus pandemic, Asian Development Bank (ADB) said on Friday.

-ADB said its new analysis which expects global impact of USD 5.8-8.8 trillion is excluding the impact of policy measures.
+ADB said its new analysis expects a global impact of USD 5.8-8.8 trillion excluding the impact of policy measures.

-The agency’s new estimate is more than double the World Bank’s estimate of 2-4 decline in global GDP, and higher than the IMF’s World Economic Outlook estimate of 6.3 per cent decline in global GDP.
+The agency’s new estimate is more than double the World Bank’s estimate of a 2-4 decline in global GDP, and higher than the IMF’s World Economic Outlook estimate of a 6.3 percent decline in global GDP.

 Sustained efforts from governments focused on these measures could soften COVID-19’s economic impact by as much as 30 to 40 per cent, according to the new report.